LogtalkDotOrg/logtalk3/adapters/NOTES.md

 declared as tabled and/or when more than one tabling option is specified.
 This cases are not common, however.
 The workaround is to use parenthesis around the predicates and/or the tabling options.

+To generate `.xwam` files from Logtalk source files, set the `prolog_compiler` flag to the list of options that will be passed to the XSB `compile/2` built-in predicate and use either the built-in predicates `logtalk_compile/1-2` or the built-in predicates `logtalk_load/1-2` with the `clean` flag turned off.

 YAP 6.3.4 and later versions